 Over the years, Chuikov’s colorism and mastery of shaping images in bright colors – akin to the earlier style of the artists in the Russian avant-garde group Jack of Diamonds – were only further enriched.
 The impressions left by two trips to India played a particularly significant role.
 He published three books of travel essays and memoirs: Images of India, Notes of the Artist, and Italian Diary (Образы Индии, Заметки художника, Итальянский дневник).
 In the 1950s and 1960s Chuikov traveled widely: to India, Italy, France, Greece, and Bulgaria.
 From these trips, he brought back to his homeland a wealth of material in the form of a variety of studies, pencil sketches, and, in his artist’s memory, a complete, living sense of distinctive aspects of life.
 Chuikov’s interesting Indian series is an organic continuation of his Kyrgyz theme.
 It conveys, with impressive honesty, the life of simple people, creating a picture of the character of a people.
 Through Chuikov’s paintings we visually grasp qualities of our world, and the human need for happiness, and for a harmonious existence, light, and joy.
 For the series From the Life of the People of India, Chuikov was the first Soviet artist, in 1967, to be awarded the Jawaharlal Nehru Award.
 Two works from this series are displayed in the House Museum: Waiting, and Newlyweds from the Untouchable Caste.
 In these works, the artist managed to convey the inner world of the characters.
 In 1963, Chuikov made a fascinating journey to Italy.
 He painted Lake Albano and the Appian Way, depicting nature resembling that of Kyrgyzstan.
 In 1966, the artist published his Italian Diary, full of interesting observations and lively sketches.

-The House Museum of Semyon Afanasevich Chuikov
+The Death and Legacy of Semyon Afanasevich Chuikov

 Semyon Afanasevich Chuikov’s legacy is enormous.
 His works have entered the permanent collections of many major museums, such as the State Tretyakov Gallery in Moscow, the State Museum of Oriental Art in Moscow, The Museum of Fine Arts of Kyrgyzstan, various museums of India, the Dresden Gallery, and others.
 In his paintings, genre and landscape painting come together in a single work.